ZeldaFan0225/ChatGPT-Discord-Bot/README.md

 A basic Discord bot to generate chat completions using OpenAIs Chat Completion API.

+**DISCLAIMER:**
-**DISCLAIMER:** THIS REPOSITORY IS IN NO WAY ASSOCIATED TO OPENAI
+THIS REPOSITORY IS IN NO WAY ASSOCIATED TO OPENAI
 OFFERING THIS CODE IN FORM OF A PUBLIC DISCORD BOT WHICH CAN BE INVITED BY EVERYBODY IS NOT SUPPORTED.
-THE SCALE OF A BOT USING THIS CODE IS 1 SERVER, EVERYTHING ABOVE IS NOT SUPPORTED.
+THE SCALE OF A BOT USING THIS CODE IS 1 SERVER, EVERYTHING ABOVE IS NEITHER ALLOWED NOR SUPPORTED.
-THE MAINTAINERS OF THE REPOSITORY ARE IN NO WAY RESPONSIBLE FOR WHAT REQUEST DATA IS SENT TO OPENAI
+THE MAINTAINERS OF THE REPOSITORY ARE IN NO WAY RESPONSIBLE FOR WHAT USER-GENERATED REQUEST CONTENT IS SENT TO OPENAI

 Please make sure to follow [OpenAIs usage policies](https://platform.openai.com/docs/usage-policies)